 - 1 can low-sodium black beans, drained and rinsed

 - 4 cups low-sodium vegetable broth

-- In a 5.5 quart dutch oven, saute onion, garlic, walnuts, spices and salt in olive oil on medium heat until onions are translucent and fragrant (3-5 minutes).
-Stir in the peppers, jalapeno (if using), sweet potato, tomatoes, red lentils (if using), tomato paste, and black beans.
+- In a 5.5 quart dutch oven, saute onion, garlic, walnuts (if using), spices and salt in olive oil on medium heat until onions are translucent and fragrant (3-5 minutes).
+Stir in the bell peppers, jalapeño (if using), sweet potato or cubed pumpkin, tomatoes, red lentils, tomato paste, and black beans.

 - Add vegetable broth and pumpkin puree and bring to a boil.
 Once it reaches a rolling boil, reduce the heat to medium and cook uncovered for 20 minutes stirring occasionally.
 Taste and adjust seasonings if desired.

 - To ensure it is finished cooking, be sure to taste a spoonful with sweet potato in it to make sure it is tender.
 Simmer over low heat for an additional ten minutes stirring occasionally.
 Serve immediately while hot or cover with lid and keep on a low simmer for up to 30 more minutes.
 Store leftovers once fully cooled in an airtight container in your refrigerator for up to five days.
 If freezing, be sure to allow 1-2 inches of space at the top of your container to allow for the chili to expand when frozen.
 Keep frozen for up to two months.
 To reheat frozen chili, transfer to the refrigerator the night before.